YunoHost-Apps/adguardhome_ynh/doc/APPS.md

 ## Android

-To be completed by someone who uses an Android app
+To be completed by someone who uses an Android app, feel free to contribute!

 ## Apple devices